OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 stored in the first argument.

-There is a total order on views, the order in which they would have been created in a serial program.
+There is a total order on views, the order in which they would have been created in a {% defn "serial projection", "serial" %} program.
 The older of any pair of views is conventionally called the _left_ view and the younger of the pair is called the _right_ view.
 The left view is the first argument to the reduce callback.
 The variable declared by the programmer is the _leftmost_ view.
 The programmer needs to initialize or construct the variable just like any other.
 See `<cilk/ostream_reducer.h>` for an example where the leftmost view does not get the identity value.

 ### Declaring a reducer